Scroll to content

 What is the difference that this makes?
 (Our impact)

-At Oak Green children enjoy science because it taps into their natural curiosity, inquisitiveness and provides opportunities for awe and wonder.
+At Oak Green pupils enjoy science because it taps into their natural curiosity, inquisitiveness and provides opportunities for awe and wonder.
 They develop a keen interest in the world around them and ask deep and well considered questions.
-The children can re-call the rich and memorable learning experiences that they have been provided with.
-They are able to make thoughtful predictions about the answers to their questions and can test ideas and draw conclusions from their results.
-The progression throughout the year groups allows the children to progress year on year and a pace appropriate to the leaner.
+The pupils can re-call the rich and memorable learning experiences that they have been provided with and have a wide science vocabulary.
+They are able to make thoughtful predictions about the answers to their questions and can test ideas and draw conclusions from their results through planned investigations.
+They show confidence in understanding scientific concepts, recognising science enquiry and understanding how science is relevant to our world.
+The progression throughout the year groups allows the children to progress year on year and at a pace appropriate to the leaner.
 We nurture learners’ roots to support growth and take pride in their achievements both personally and across the curriculum.
 We aspire for our learners to have the determination and perseverance to achieve their full potential.